markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 to the user?

-You can have as many actions as you want in a portlet, each of them needs to be implemented as a method that receives two parameters -- an `ActionRequest` and an `ActionResponse`.
+You can have as many actions as you want in a portlet, each of them needs to be implemented as a method that receives two parameters--an `ActionRequest` and an `ActionResponse`.
 The name of the method can be whatever you want since you will be referring to it when creating the URL.